agerecnik/yolov8_lung_nodule_detection/README.md

 python split_datasets.py
 ```

 This creates training and validation sets with a balanced number of positive and negative examples.
+All positive and negative slices taken from the same CT series are put in either train or val dataset to prevent data leakage.

 To check class balance: